 Khiva

-Khiva (Uzbek: Xiva/Хива, خىۋا; Persian: خیوه, Xīveh; alternative or historical names include Kheeva, Khorasam, Khoresm, Khwarezm, Khwarizm, Khwarazm, Chorezm, Arabic: خوارزم and Persian: خوارزم) is a district-level city of approximately 93,000 people in Xorazm Region, Uzbekistan.
+Khiva (Uzbek: Xiva, Хива, خیوه; Persian: خیوه, Xīveh; alternative or historical names include Orgunje, Kheeva, Khorasam, Khoresm, Khwarezm, Khwarizm, Khwarazm, Chorezm, Arabic: خوارزم and Persian: خوارزم) is a district-level city of approximately 93,000 people in Khorazm Region, Uzbekistan.
 According to archaeological data, the city was established around 1500 years ago.
 It is the former capital of Khwarezmia, the Khanate of Khiva, and the Khorezm People's Soviet Republic.
-Itchan Kala in Khiva was the first site in Uzbekistan to be inscribed in the World Heritage List (1991).
+Itchan Kala in Khiva was the first site in Uzbekistan to be inscribed on the World Heritage List (1991).
 The astronomer, historian and polymath, Al-Biruni (973–1048 CE) was born in either Khiva or the nearby city of Kath.

-In the early part of its history, the inhabitants of the area came from Iranian stock and spoke an Eastern Iranian language called Khwarezmian.
-Turks replaced the Iranian ruling-class in the 10th century A.D., and the region gradually turned into an area with a majority of Turkic speakers.
+In the early part of its history, the Aryan inhabitants spoke an Eastern Iranian language called Khwarezmian.
+Turks replaced the Iranian ruling class in the 10th century AD, and the region gradually turned into an area with a majority of Turkic speakers.

-Russia annexed Khiva Khanate in the 19th century.
-The last Khan from the ruling dynasty was liquidated a century later, in 1919.
-Thus Khiva became the capital city of the new Soviet People's Republic of Khorezm.
-Khorezm oasis was converted into a part of modern Uzbekistan and Turkmenistan in 1924.[1]
+Russia annexed the Khanate of Khiva in the 19th century.
+The last khan from the ruling dynasty was liquidated a century later, in 1919.
+Thus Khiva became the capital city of the new Khorezm People's Soviet Republic.
+The Khorezm oasis was converted into a part of modern Uzbekistan and Turkmenistan in 1924.[1]

-The earliest records of the city of Khiva appear in Muslim travel accounts from the 10th century[citation needed], although archaeological evidence indicates habitation in the 6th century.[2]
-By the early 17th century, Khiva had become the capital of the Khanate of Khiva, ruled by a branch of the Astrakhans, a Genghisid dynasty.
+The earliest records of the city of Khiva appear in Muslim travel accounts from the 10th century although archaeological evidence indicates habitation in the 6th century; by the early 17th century, Khiva had become the capital of the Khanate of Khiva.[2]
+The khanate was ruled by a branch of the Astrakhans, a Genghisid dynasty.

 Add new comment